ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 Dorian asked, "What do you mean?"

 I put my legs back over the bench properly and turned my back to Dorian.
 I pulled the dress shirt from the back of my pants and lifted it to show Dorian.
-"Technically it was ability that did that.
+"Technically it was my ability that did that.
 He made me hurt myself.
 He beat me in my head everyday until I hurt him back."

 "A dreamwalker?"